LCA Practice Guide overview

 Environmental Product Declaration (EPD)A standardized, third-party-verified document reporting the environmental impacts of a specific product.
 Used as product-level input data in a WBLCA.
 EPDs produced under different program operators are not always directly comparable.

 Global warming potential (GWP)A measure of how much heat a greenhouse gas traps relative to CO2 over a defined period.
 Reported in kg CO2 equivalent.
 The most commonly tracked LCA impact category in building projects.
+The guide's worked example: 100 kg of steel at 0.43 kg CO2e per kg gives 43 kg CO2e, and 50 kg of glass at 1.064 kg CO2e per kg gives 53.2 kg CO2e.

-Functional unitAn objective description of the building's key function used to ensure "apples-to-apples" comparisons in LCA.
+Functional unitAn objective description of the building's key function used to ensure apples-to-apples comparisons in LCA.
 In whole-building LCA, this is called functional equivalence.

 Reference study period (RSP)The time span, in years, used as the basis for the LCA.
 Affects operational energy totals and the number of material replacement cycles counted.
 The guide recommends running the model at both fifty and one hundred years when the building lifespan is uncertain.